tdhood/JS_FE_OpenFace_Pineapple_Chinese_Poker/README.md

 #RULES

 Each player is dealt 5 cards
-Each player plays one card at a time
+Each player plays one card at a time until all cards are played.